invitecomm/chaotic-umbrella/README.md

 # Chaotic-Umbrella
 A flexable website deployment environment for use accross multiple servers.

+This project relies on <h3>Submodules</h3> to function.
+It's a framework built to support different branches of a website.
+If you check-out this project, you should use `git clone --recursive git@github.com:invitecomm/chaotic-umbrella.git`

 > You may see the typical SVN dev structure below.
 > This is the first attempt to move towards git.